bsmith89/midas2-wiki/Home.md

 and running the three standard modules: [species selection](#module-species-selection), [SNV profiling](#module-single-nucleotide-variant-analysis), and [CNV profiling](#module-copy-number-variant-analysis).
-In addition, the philosophy and details of how MIDAS2 operates are described, along with instructions for more advanced usage
+In addition, the philosophy and details of how MIDAS 2.0 operates are described, along with instructions for more advanced usage
 (e.g. [building custom database](#advanced-building-your-own-midasdb)).